alpha-training/intermediate/reading/ensuring_list.md

 	q)0N!negDistinct enlist 6;
 	,,-6

-We can see that the expression `$[1=count x;enlist x;x]` holds true for both atoms & singletons, which means the enlist block gets run.
+We can see that the expression `$[1=count x;enlist x;x]` holds true for both atoms & singletons, which means the `enlist x` block gets run.
 This is not good, because we are now *double boxing* 6, creating a list in which the first item is itself a list of 1 (a singleton).

 We could change our function to only run enlist on atoms, like so: